MKbotics/MKbotics/README.md

 - analog electronics and use of basic ICs and analog components like transistors, thermistors

 ## 📫 Reach Me
-Email: mk.email@gmail.com *(replace with your real email)*
+Email: mkg80057@gmail.com
 GitHub: [@MKbotics](https://github.com/MKbotics)

 ---

 > 🚧 This profile is a work in progress — like me.
 I build, break, and learn.
+## IMP:
-IMP: i am still very poor at coding, so i use ai tools and open source codes for it
+i am still very poor at coding, so i use ai tools and open source codes for it, i learn by myself rather than online courses